Credit Agricole joins low-cost online banking rush

-French banks are rushing to build up their online businesses in the face of low cost offerings from nimble “fintech” firms and established telecom players such as Orange and changing customer behaviors.
+French banks are rushing to build up their online businesses in the face of low cost offerings from nimble “fintech” firms and established telecom players such as Orange and changing customer behaviours.

 Cooperative group Credit Agricole said on Wednesday its new service would be called EKO.
 The account will cost 2 euros per month, offer a debit card and a mobile app which helps manage expenses and sends alerts if the account goes into the red.